 Consent does not need to be in written form, but the data collector must obtain proof that the data subject gave express permission to collect sensitive information.
 The word “consent” appears more than a dozen times in this explanation of the PDPA.
 Requiring consent is one of the core pillars of data handling in Taiwan.
 It ensures the data subject’s free will governs data collection, storage, and utilization.

 Adherence to the Scope and Intent of the Matter

-Once the intent of data collection has been disclosed, and once the data subject has consented, when applicable, the scope of data utilization is defined.
+Once the intent of data collection has been disclosed and the data subject has consented, the scope of data utilization is defined when applicable.
 The organization or party collecting data may not share, store, or use the data in any way not explicitly outlined in the disclosure of intent.
 If the intent changes over time and the organization is to use the data in any other way, the organization must revisit the disclosure phase.

 Specifically, the organization requires re-authorization.
 It must disclose the new intent to the individual and achieve consent when relevant.
-Any circumstance that would require consent upon initial disclosure will also require consent when the scope or purpose of data handling changes.
+Any circumstance requiring consent upon initial disclosure will also require consent when the scope or purpose of data handling changes.

 Whenever sensitive information is collected, its collection, storage, sharing, and consumption are limited to the specific disclosure of intent issued.
-Organizations might need to consider how their data utilization practices will change over time to provide accurate disclosure proactively.
+Therefore, organizations should proactively consider how their data utilization practices will change over time to provide accurate disclosure.
 Such forethought regarding scope and purpose can prevent the need to make another disclosure.

 Actionable Steps for Compliant Data Handling in Taiwan

 Understanding the protocols for data handling in Taiwan is essential.
 Implementing practices to live by those protocols is equally crucial.
 Organizations may leverage all of the following to keep themselves in line with PDPA best practices: